 Top 7 Extraordinary Caves in the World

 The hotel is located in remote areas, formed by the dissolution of larger limestones or huge openings left by the seas, which always draw your attention to the majestic caves.
-You want to be an extreme adventurer to explore all of the larger caves in the world.
+You want to be an extreme adventurer and explore all the more enormous caves in the world.
 At the same time, some of the caves are open to the public.

 Some of these caves form when water seeps down through cracks in the limestone.
 The limestone rocks dissolve piece by piece into the water and form cracks and openings.
 For millions of years, these openings and the limestone left behind by dripping water can make the majestic cave formations you see here.